Reviews You Can Rely On

 Why Trust GearLab

-This review is brought to you by experienced gear testers Matt Spencer, Zach Lovell, and Ross Patton.
-Matt has built his own computers and has been managing hard drive storage for video game play since age nine.
-His passion for architecture and C.A.D. (computer-aided design) has kept him juggling storage needs, and he has tested over 100 tech products in the last few years.
-Zach has spent all of his adult life working intensively with hard drives for storage-conscious projects from photography to web design to audio engineering.
-He's a true gear junkie in many realms and started working with GearLab four years ago.
+This review is brought to you by experienced gear testers Austin Palmer, Aspen Weaver, and Ross Patton.
+Austin has been building his own computers and managing hard drive storage for video game play since age nine.
+He's a true gear junkie in many realms and has been working with GearLab for many years.
+Aspen has been behind the scenes of high-scale video and photo productions for over a decade, editing movies and documentaries, all while utilizing large-scale storage with years of footage and imagery.
 Ross has spearheaded many categories for GearLab, including WiFi extenders, iPhone gimbals, and jump starters.
 His background is in Environmental Science, so he is no stranger to the lab or the field.

 Analysis and Test Results